 Lindfield NSW 2070

-Residents and business owners in the Lindfield area have been invited to two information sessions designed for members of the local community who want to know more about the project.
-The community sessions will take place at:
+Residents and business owners in the Lindfield area were invited to two information sessions designed for members of the local community to find out more about the project.
+The community sessions were at:

 CSIRO Lindfield, main reception foyer (please follow signage to main reception parking)